nickto/blog/_posts/2017-02-10-acceptance-rejection.md

 ## Notes
+[^1]: As we will see later, this method depends only on the ratio of the target distribution to an arbitrary distribution, which density is arbitrary scaled.
+Thus, the method works even if only know a function to which the target distribution is proportional: "target distribution is known up to a multiplicative constant".
-[^1]: Since $cg(x)$ is just a scaled version of $g(x)$, we will not show it on the illustrations anymore.
+[^2]: Since $cg(x)$ is just a scaled version of $g(x)$, we will not show it on the illustrations anymore.
-[^2]: Technically, this is not probability, because we are talking about continuous distributions, but this should be close enough for intuition.
+[^3]: Technically, this is not probability, because we are talking about continuous distributions, but this should be close enough for intuition.
-[^3]: Proof is taken from [here](http://www.columbia.edu/~ks20/4703-Sigman/4703-07-Notes-ARM.pdf) with some comments.
+[^4]: Proof is taken from [here](http://www.columbia.edu/~ks20/4703-Sigman/4703-07-Notes-ARM.pdf) with some comments.